SHI International Corp: Ownership

-SHI is owned by billionaire co-founders and former spouses Thai Lee and Leo KoGuan.
+SHI is owned by billionaire co-founders and former spouses Thai Lee and Leo Koguan.
 Lee is the CEO and president of the company and KoGuan is the non-executive chairman; he is also Tesla, Inc.'s third largest private shareholder after Elon Musk and Larry Ellison.

-SHI was the largest Minority and Woman Owned Business Enterprise (MWBE) in the U.S. In 2020, it was recognized by Forbes’ list of America's Best Employers for Women.
+SHI is the largest Minority- and Woman-Owned Business Enterprise (MWBE) in the U.S. In 2023, it was named one of America's Best Midsize Employers by Forbes.
+In 2020, it was included on Forbes' list of America's Best Employers for Women.